 Instant Pot Mushrooms

 Have fun making this Smoked Turkey for Thanksgiving!
+Make a side dish of smoked asparagus while you’re at it.

 The Best Smoked Turkey